 No assumptions are made about the distributions of the environmental variables.
 However, they should not be highly correlated with one another because this could cause problems with the estimation.

 Requires absence data

-The original dataset is splitted in two, one to calibrate and another to calibrate the model. you can repeat this process ‘N’ times - This is called n-fold cross validation.
+The original dataset is split in two, one to calibrate and another to calibrate the model.
+You can repeat this process ‘N’ times - This is called n-fold cross validation. (default = 10)

-Allows to give more or less weight to particular observations.
+Allows giving of to .
 If this option is kept to NULL (default), each observation (presence or absence) has the same weight independent of the number of presences and absences.
 If the value is set below 0.5 absences are given more weight, whereas a value above 0.5 gives more weight to presences.

 However, when pseudo-absence data have been generated weights (prevalence) are by default 0.5, as you should not give a higher value to pseudo-absence than presences.
 The model will not run if prevalence is set to 0.7 for example, as we are using pseudo-absence.

-if true, all model prediction will be scaled with a binomial GLM. i.e. values between 1 and 0.
+If true, all model will be scaled with a binomial GLM. values between 1 and 0.
 For ‘FDA’ and ‘ANN’, categorical models need to be scaled.
-In this case, it is recommended to scale all models computed to ensure comparable projections.
-However, it is not advised in other cases, as it reduces the projection scale amplitude.
+In this case, it is recommended to scale all to ensure comparable projections.
+However, it is not advised in other cases, as it reduces the projection scale amplitude. (default = FALSE)

-calibrate & evaluate models with the whole dataset
+Calibrate & evaluate models with the whole dataset (default = TRUE)

 The regression method used in optimal scaling.
-The default is Multiple Adaptive Regression Splines (MARS)
+The default is Multiple Adaptive Regression Splines (default = MARS)